mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 ![](/images/Why_does_boundary_testing_work/IMG_0193.jpg#inTextImage)

-All looks good with the tests, but let's try changing the implementation to something very different and see the impacts on the tests.
+The tests look good, but let's try changing the implementation to something very different and see the impacts on the tests.
 On the next example we've changed the limits used for prize awarding:

 ```jsx
 if (insertedNumber > 25)